-Net cash flow provided by operating activities was \$996,000 in the 2003 period and \$1.1 million for the 2004 period.
-Cash was provided primarily from net income (losses) offset by non-cash amounts including depreciation and amortization of identifiable intangibles and stock-based compensation.
-The TrafficLeader acquisition contributed limited net cash flow to operations.
-Enhance Interactive working capital cash flows contributed to cash provided by operations, in large part as a result of the advance payment structure in place for most advertisers.
-With respect to most of these merchant advertisers, we receive payment for pay-per-click advertising services prior to our delivery of click-through occurs.
+With respect to most of the Enhance Interactive merchant advertisers, we receive payments for pay-per-click advertising services prior to our delivery of click-through occurs.
 Our corresponding payments to the distribution partners who provide placement for the listings are generally made only after our delivery of a click-through.
 In most cases, the amount payable to the distribution partner will be calculated at the end of a calendar month, with a payment period following the delivery of the click-throughs.
 This payment structure results in a lag period between the earlier receipt of the cash from the merchant advertisers and the later payment to the distribution partners.
-These services constituted the majority of revenue in the 2003 period.
+These services constituted the majority of revenue in the 2003 and 2004 periods.

 Nearly all of the TrafficLeader merchant advertisers are billed on a monthly basis following the month of our click-through delivery.
 This payment structure results in our advancement of monies to the distribution partners who have provided the corresponding placements of the listings.
-Merchant advertiser's payments are generally received one to two weeks following payment to the distribution partners.
+TrafficLeader merchant advertiser's payments are generally received one to three weeks following payment to the distribution partners.
 We expect that in the future periods, if the paid inclusion services provided by TrafficLeader accounts for a greater percentage of our operating activity, working capital requirements will increase as a result.